 Overview of Geode Management and Monitoring Tools

-Geode provides a variety of management tools you can use to manage a Geode distributed system.
+Geode provides a variety of management tools you can use to manage a Geode cluster.

-The Geode management and monitoring tools allow you to configure all members and processes of a distributed system, monitor operations in the system, and start and stop the members.
+The Geode management and monitoring tools allow you to configure all members and processes of a cluster, monitor operations in the system, and start and stop the members.
 Internally, Geode uses Java MBeans, specifically MXBeans, to expose management controls and monitoring features.
-You can monitor and control Geode by writing Java programs that use these MXBeans, or you can use one of several tools provided with Geode to monitor and manage your distributed system.
+You can monitor and control Geode by writing Java programs that use these MXBeans, or you can use one of several tools provided with Geode to monitor and manage your cluster.
 The primary tool for these tasks is the gfsh command-line tool, as described in this section.

 Geode provides the following tools to manage a Geode installation:

 The gfsh command line tool provides a set of commands you use to configure, manage, and monitor a cluster. gfsh is the recommended tool for managing your cluster.

 Use gfsh to:

 - Start and stop Geode processes, such as locators and cache servers

 - Deploy applications

 - Execute functions